-The Philippines is a country situated in the southeast of Asia and known for its sun, sand, and beaches.
+The Philippines is a country situated in the southeast of Asia and is known for its sun, sand, and beaches.
 It is comparatively new as against to other industrialized nations.
-Starting a business in the Philippines is one of the most aspiring careers for Filipinos.
+Company formation in Philippines is one of the most aspiring careers for Filipinos.
 The country is still largely depended on agriculture, however in the recent few years services have dominated the economy.
-Agriculture employs 32% of the workforce (according to World Bank statistics, 2015) and the country is one of the largest producers of coconut in the world.
-As the business opportunities are expanding in this island nation, giving a push to the small businesses, the following are some of the encouraging features of the country:
+Agriculture employs 32% of the workforce (according to World Bank statistics, 2015), and the country is one of the largest producers of coconut in the world.
+As business opportunities are expanding in this island nation, giving a push to small businesses, the following are some of the encouraging features of the country:

-2. The GDP of Philippines has been increasing steadily, and the country has trumped India as the leading destination for call centers.
+- The GDP of the Philippines has been increasing steadily, and the country has trumped India as the leading destination for call centres.

-3. Unlike residents of many other emerging markets, Filipinos speak English fluently, and the country supplies low-wage workers that appeal to large companies growing their operations overseas.
+- Unlike residents of many other emerging markets, Filipinos speak English fluently, and the country supplies low-wage workers who appeal to large companies growing their operations overseas.

-4. The Philippines is considered a newly industrialized country, which has an economy transitioning from agriculture to services and manufacturing.
+- The Philippines is considered a newly industrialized country, with an economy transitioning from agriculture to services and manufacturing.
 In 2016, GDP by Purchasing power parity was estimated to be at $811.726 billion.

 Types of Business in the Philippines

-Starting a business in the Philippines for foreigners has become a lucrative proposition over the years.
-Between 2006-2012 (based on a census) a total of 13311 companies began their operations and the primary growth derived was from the services industry.
-This expansion is attracting foreign business owners to invest and start their business in the Philippines.
-Here are the three main types of corporate entities primarily used for starting a business in the Philippines: sole proprietorships, partnerships, and corporations.
+Business registration in the Philippines for foreigners has become a lucrative proposition over the years.
+Between 2006-2012 (based on a census), a total of 13311 companies began their operations, and the primary growth derived was from the services industry.
+This expansion is attracting foreign business owners to invest and start their businesses in the Philippines.
+Here are the five main types of Business Entities in the Philippines for starting a business: sole proprietorships, partnerships, and corporations.

 1. Sole Proprietorship